OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.AdminMenu/README.md

-# Admin Trees (OrchardCore.AdminMenu)
+# Admin Menu (OrchardCore.AdminMenu)

-The Admin Trees module provides a way for users to create custom admin menus through the Admin UI.
+The Admin Menu module provides a way for users to create custom admin menus through the Admin UI.

 ## General Concepts

 There are two basic concepts:

-1. **Admin Tree**: A tree of Admin Nodes whose root is at the first level of the Admin Menu.
+1. **Admin Menu**: A tree of Admin Nodes whose root is at the first level of the Admin Menu.
 There can be one or several of them.

-2. **Admin Node**: Each one of the nodes that form an Admin Tree.
+2. **Admin Node**: Each one of the nodes that form an Admin Menu.
 An AdminNode can contain other Admin Nodes.
 Each admin node results in one or more menu items rendered on TheAdmin menu.

 These trees of menu items are merged with the standard admin menu that Orchard Core provides out of the box.
 In this document when we refer to that menu that is provided by Orchard Core out of the box we use the term **TheAdmin Menu**.

-You can disable an Admin Tree and it won't be shown.
+You can disable an Admin Menu and it won't be shown.

 You can disable an Admin Node and neither it nor their descendents will be shown.

-## How to create Admin Trees
+## How to create Admin Menu

-1. Ensure the Admin Trees module is enabled.
+1. Ensure the Admin Menu module is enabled.

-2. Go to Configuration: Admin Trees.
+2. Go to Configuration: Admin Menu.

-3. Create a new Admin Tree, and start adding Admin Nodes to it.
+3. Create a new Admin Menu, and start adding Admin Nodes to it.
 The Link Admin Node is the simplest type and it's perfect to test the feature.

 4. As you keep adding Admin Nodes you will see them rendered automatically on TheAdmin Menu.